 Amber earned her Bachelor of Science (BS) in Psychology at California Polytechnic State University in San Luis Obispo, CA. Excited to pursue her passion for connecting with others, she went on to earn her Master of Arts (MA) in Marriage and Family Therapy from The California School of Professional Psychology at Alliant International University.
 When working with couples, Amber utilizes the array of trainings she's completed, including Terry Real's Relational Life Therapy as well as The Gottman Method and Emotionally Focused Therapy (EFT).
 She is currently in training for Internal Family Systems to become an IFS-informed therapist and has completed Phase 1 of Brainspotting to enhance her trauma clinical work.
 Attachment-based therapy, Mindfulness, Cognitive-Behavioral therapy, and Solution Focused Therapy are some of the many other influences in her clinical work with both couples and individuals.

 Aside from her professional work, Amber spends her time adventuring with her husband and three young children.
 She loves good music, great food, and connecting with those that bring out the best in her.

 60-minute session $165/hr

-Amber can bill some insurances as an Out of Network Provider, which means that after your deductible is met, your insurance may cover a portion of services and you would be responsible for the remaining amount owed.
+Amber can bill most insurances as an Out of Network Provider, which means that after your deductible is met, your insurance may cover a portion of services and you would be responsible for the remaining amount owed.
 Please check with your insurance company to see what your Out-of-Network coverage offers.